 The debate about goals is further complicated by the complexity of the tort system, by goals outside tort law, and by broad conceptions of a just society.
-The broader systemic dimension is illustrated by egalitarian criticisms of limitations on recovery in tort for noneconomic injuries.54 For example, such limitations have been criticized on the ground that they have a disproportionate impact on women and minorities because these groups tend to have lower amounts of economic loss, particularly in terms of lost earnings, than men.55 Another egalitarian criticism of the tort system is that it unfairly favors the rich by reinforcing unfair effective safety measures.
-See supra note 31 and accompanying text.
-The concept of enterprise liability also overlaps with concepts of corrective justice like that expressed, for example, in Fletcher, supra note 32.
+The broader systemic dimension is illustrated by egalitarian criticisms of limitations on recovery in tort for noneconomic injuries.
+For example, such limitations have been criticized on the ground that they have a disproportionate impact on women and minorities because these groups tend to have lower amounts of economic loss, particularly in terms of lost earnings, than men.
+Another egalitarian criticism of the tort system is that it unfairly favors the rich by reinforcing unfair inequalities in distribution by restoring plaintiffs to the positions they would have been in but for the tortious injury even though these preinjury positions are unfair.
+A different, more "conservative" criticism is that "excessive" tort liability has hindered the broader national goals of fostering innovation and protecting the competitive capabilities of the United States in the global economy.